-Since our inception, we have financed our operations primarily through product sales, issuance of common stock and convertible preferred stock, in addition to our debt facility and payments from Roche pursuant to the terms of the Roche Agreement.
-Cash and investments at March 31, 2015 totaled \$79.1 million, compared to \$101.3 million at December 31, 2014.
+Since our inception, we have financed our operations primarily through product sales, issuance of common stock and convertible preferred stock, including our current "at-the-market" offering program, in addition to our debt facility and payments from Roche pursuant to the terms of the Roche Agreement.
+Cash, cash equivalents and investments at March 31, 2016 totaled \$91.5 million, compared to \$82.3 million at December 31, 2015.

-We believe that existing cash, cash equivalents and investments will be sufficient to fund our projected operating requirements for at least 12 months; however, we plan to raise additional capital in the future.
-These expectations are based on our current operating and financing plans, which are subject to change.
-Factors that may affect our capital needs include, but are not limited to, slower than expected adoption of our products resulting in lower sales of our products and services; future acquisitions; our ability to maintain new collaboration and customer arrangements; the progress of our research and development programs; initiation or expansion of research programs and collaborations; the costs involved in preparing, filing, prosecuting, defending and enforcing intellectual property rights; the purchase of patent licenses; and other factors.
+We believe that our existing cash, cash equivalents and investments will be sufficient to fund our projected operating requirements for at least 12 months; however, we may need to raise additional capital in the future.
+These expectations are based on our current operating and financing plans, including our current "at-the-market" offering, which are subject to change.
+Factors that may affect our capital needs include, but are not limited to, slower than expected adoption of our products resulting in lower sales of our products and services; future acquisitions; our ability to maintain new collaboration and customer arrangements; the progress of our research and development programs and our collaboration agreement with Roche; initiation or expansion of research programs and collaborations; the costs involved in preparing, filing, prosecuting, defending and enforcing intellectual property rights; the purchase of patent licenses; the costs associated with the transition to our new facilities in Menlo Park, California; and other factors.

 To the extent we raise additional funds through the sale of equity or convertible debt securities, the issuance of such securities will result in dilution to our stockholders.
 There can be no assurance that such funds will be available on favorable terms, or at all.
 If adequate funds are not available, we may be required to curtail operations significantly or to obtain funds by entering into collaboration agreements on unattractive terms.
-Our inability to raise capital could have a material adverse effect on our business, financial condition and results of operations.
+Our inability to raise capital could have a material adverse effect on our business, financial condition and results of operations